-To much surprise, huskies don’t actually need a huge amount of space as you think.
-As long as they receive a good amount of exercise twice a day, your husky won’t be too fused with a small yard or home.
+Huskies do not need a huge amount of space as long as they receive a sufficient amount of exercise twice a day.

 Do Huskies Need a Lot of Space?